OpenVisualCloud/Media-Transport-Library/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Configuration and command line**
+**Configuration and command-line**
-Please provide the command line and configuration files of MTL execution.
+Please provide the command-line and configuration files of MTL execution.

 **Status report**
 Please execute and provide [status report](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/main/script/status_report.sh).